jafaryor/knowledge-base/Web/NodeJS/event-loop.md

 Node.js has two types of threads: one Event Loop and k Workers.
 The Event Loop is responsible for JavaScript callbacks and non-blocking I/O, and a Worker executes tasks corresponding to C++ code that completes an asynchronous request, including blocking I/O and CPU-intensive work.
 Both types of threads work on no more than one activity at a time.
 If any callback or task takes a long time, the thread running it becomes blocked.
 If your application makes blocking callbacks or tasks, this can lead to degraded throughput (clients/second) at best, and complete denial of service at worst.

 To write a high-throughput, more DoS-proof web server, you must ensure that on benign and on malicious input, neither your Event Loop nor your Workers will block.

+We say that a 'tick' has happened when the event loop iterates over all of its phases for one time (one iteration of the event loop).

+#### High event loop tick frequency and low tick duration(time spent in one iteration) indicates the healthy event loop.

 ### Monitoring the Event Loop